 Washing Machine

 It literally has the word 'washing' in the title, so it's probably a place that you never realized needed cleaning.
-I certainly didn't!
-However, most manufacturers recommend that you clean these machines at least once a month!
+It didn't really occur to me, but most manufacturers recommend that you clean your washing machine at least once a month.
+It's a monthly chore that shot straight to the top of my list, and I have to say — I really love tossing my clothes in a sparkling clean washer.

 Why would you need to clean a machine that's designed to clean?
 The answer is simple — soil and detergent buildup.
 Both of these types of debris can clog up your machine's pipes, and they can even cause mildew and mold to grow.